Fever Dream (Schweblin novel): Cultural background

 Schweblin drew inspiration for her novel from the use of harmful pesticides in farming towns throughout Argentina, which she stated causes multiple issues.
 Schweblin states that Argentina is a major producer of soybeans, a product related with pesticides.
 It is also one of the world's top producers of genetically engineered crops, mainly soybeans designed to resist pesticides.
 This allows for excess spraying of herbicides with no negative effects to the crops.
 Pesticides can have several effects on the members of farming towns in Argentina, including birth defects and other health issues.
 This is illustrated in the novel as many children in the town have birth defects.
 Pesticides, along with other agricultural runoff, can drain into water sources causing contamination.
 There are many communities without running water, and their water sources are contaminated by agricultural runoff containing pesticides.
 In some cases, old pesticide containers are even used to collect rainwater.
 This is seen within the novel as several characters are poisoned through local water sources.

 Reception

 Critical response

-Reception for Fever Dream has been predominantly positive.
 NPR praises the novel for its use of horror in highlighting the use of toxic agricultural chemicals calling it "an exceptional example of the short-and-creepy form".
 An article from The New Yorker says that the book is "so enigmatic and so disciplined...[that] it belongs to a new literary genre altogether".